Content is everywhere. Sometimes you just need to rescue it from it’s original state.

 Look all around your campus for pools of content.
 Rescuing from a content pool leaves you with content that has potential.
 You’ll find content needing a little polish but definitely providing a head start as you try to keep up with producing more and ever changing content to enhance your brand and marketing efforts.
 Be aware: The content you need (and can use) often hides within paragraphs of longform text.

 Rescuing content as part of a green content strategy is different than curation.
 Curation selects polished content for the right place, at the right time.
 Rescue comes before curation.

 As you search for content to rescue, give top priority to imagery.
-Forward-thinking .edu sites rely on photography that romances and captions that pack a punch.
-More and more, home and landing pages on websites are visual.
-Visual content is more successful at making the case; it is an immediate, powerful, and memorable expression of your brand.
+Effective .edu sites rely on photography that romances and captions that pack a punch.
+Home and landing pages on websites are visual because visual content is more successful at making the case.
+A photo can be an immediate, powerful, and memorable expression of your brand.